Chapter 1: Thinking out of the Box

 "Leaderless" team are the ones that cannot make a decision.
 This happens to everyone at one point in their careers where you are forced into a team where all want to be leaders and not one is leading.
 When you have the "know it all's" in a team, you know you are not a team.
-In fact, this group was more chaotic that the trainers who were named Chaos.
+In fact, this group was more chaotic than the trainers who were named Chaos.
 Not listening respectfully to your teammates is a recipe for disaster.
 Think of the analogy of Dragonboat racing where the synchrony of the rowers is required to move the boat forward.

 "Management" team were the ones that set themselves up exactly the way they do at work.
-Some members decide it is not worth the stress of winning so they will listen to the one who automatically seems to take the weight on his shoulders for the team.
+Some members decide it is not worth the stress of winning so they will listen to the one who automatically seems to put the weight on his shoulders for the team.
 Though the member who took the lead did listen to the team and would make a decision when consensus was not reached, they also put themselves in a box.
 In fact, it is more of a safe box.
 They played by the same rules they would in a workplace environment where change is not always welcome and a proven recipe, inflexible as it may be, is adopted.

 The Instructors “Box”

-"Chaos" team: Let us start by seeing if cheating during the games was the right thing to do.
+"Chaos" team: Let us start by seeing if cheating during the games the right thing was to do.
 The first question to ask is whether the instructors were ethical in this situation.
 If we think of ethics being simply determining what is right and wrong, then was it right to play as long as it was safe and not cruel?

 The next question to ask is whether the instructors demonstrate moral conduct in this situation.
-If morality is a product of what conforms as behavior within a community, the instructors would be perceived from the participants to be in the wrong because they all decided to create similar rules.
+If morality is a product of what conforms as behavior within a community, the instructors would be perceived by the participants to be in the wrong because they all decided to create similar rules.
 Yet the instructors believed they were working as a team.
 It was not considered a viable strategy for only one player at a time, with no help from his or her team, to be selected to play the game.
 In other words, they were thinking inside the box.

-The goal for the instructors was not to win but to show the participants that in life if you have no rules you will automatically start making them yourself.
+The goal for the instructors was not to win but to show the participants that in life if you have no rules, you will automatically start making them yourself.
 They decided to figure out each situation as they faced it, giving them the time to assess the other groups.

 When they started the event, each instructor brought their strengths to the game.
 They applied creative thinking, looking at each situation as a group.
 Instead of limiting their problem-solving with the rules of the game, they thought of new and different ways of playing to win.
 This flexibility broadened the possibilities in ways of playing the game.

 Now in real life, we do not have the " no rules" in the workplace.
 What we tend to do is limit our creativity to think within the box or adopt the norm.
-Many of us fall in this trap where we define boundaries in our minds instead of opening up to consider all possibilities.
+Many of us fall into this trap where we define boundaries in our minds instead of opening up to consider all possibilities.